Sravanireddyg/Desktop-Virtual-Assistant/README.md

-# Desktop Virtual Assistant - Panda
+# Desktop Virtual Assistant - AI

 Welcome to AI, your personal desktop virtual assistant!
 AI can recognize voice commands to perform a variety of tasks such as playing YouTube videos, checking the time, searching Wikipedia, telling jokes, opening applications, and more.